Not sure how the Discovery Family Program works?

 Use this creative approach to build your child’s self-awareness and appreciation for wellness!

 Put your child in charge of your healthy habits… and you’ll both experience the benefits!

-Is there anything children like better than feeling smarter than their parents?
+Is there anything children like better than being put 'in charge'?

 This month, choose a healthy habit you want to improve, and ask your kids to help you with it.
 The only rule is they have to do whatever it is they’re assigning you.
 So: